High Performance Indexing in PostgreSQL

 Initial Setup

-When working with databases, especially with PostgreSQL, efficient data retrieval is crucial.
-For instance, consider a typical query where we fetch the latest entries from a table:
+Consider this query where we fetch the latest entries from a table:

 SELECT * FROM pings WHERE sensor_id = 11 ORDER BY created_at DESC LIMIT 65